DPDK/dpdk/doc/guides/nics/af_xdp.rst

 *  A Kernel bound interface to attach to;
 *  For need_wakeup feature, it requires kernel version later than v5.3-rc1;
 *  For PMD zero copy, it requires kernel version later than v5.4-rc1;
+*  For shared_umem, it requires kernel version v5.10 or later and libbpf version v0.2.0 or later.

 Set up an af_xdp interface
 -----------------------------